nanya96/Palmora-Group-HR-Analysis-using-Power-BI/README.md

 ### Project Overview
+Palmoria Group is a manufacturing company based in Nigeria that has an embroided issues about gender inequality in its 3 regions where there businesses are located.
+Unfortunately, the media recently published in the news with the headline “Palmoria, the Manufacturing Patriarchy” this doesn’t look good to the owner of the business on their ambition to scale the business to other regions and even overseas.
+"Disclaimer": All datasets and reports do not represent any company, institution or country, but just a dummy datasets to demonstrate capabilities of Power BI
-This project analyses the company's data (Palmora-Group-HR data) to uncover possible issues and patterns, providing actionable insights that the Palmoria management team would need to address for strategic planning.
+This project analyses the company's data (Palmoria-Group-HR data) to uncover possible issues and patterns, providing actionable insights that the Palmoria management team would need to address for strategic planning.
 It focuses more on resolving issues like gender inequality within the organization and its region, and creating meaningful visualizations for the management team.
 ![Original](https://github.com/nanya96/Palmora-Group-HR-Analysis-using-Power-BI/blob/7c4fc5774985b3426117bd1f78d5bc6c36598f51/Original.png)

 ### Data Source
-The primary source of the data used here is Palmora Group Emp-data.csv and Palmora Group Bonus Rules. xlxs, which was gotten from Incubator Hub for the DSA Data Analysis Capstone Project.
+The primary source of the data used here is Palmoria Group Emp-data.csv and Palmoria Group Bonus Rules. xlxs, which was gotten from Incubator Hub for the DSA Data Analysis Capstone Project.
+The Palmoria Group manufacturing company gave out a data set of 3 different tables which are the bonus mapping, bonus rules and the Palmoria Group emp-data.
+The bonus mapping and bonus rules consists of 12 rows and 6 columns while the Palmoria Group emp_data consists of 6 columns and 1015 rows.
+The Palmoria Group emp_data table contains a range of the employees details related to the Palmoria company staffs, such as Employees name, Gender, department, salary, location and rating While the bonus rules and mappings which are the same which consists of 12 rows and 6 columns with the columns which consists of the department and the ratings i.e; very poor, poor, very good, good and average.

 ### Tools Used
-- Microsoft Excel for data collection [Download Here](https://www.microsoft.com/)
 - Power BI (Data Manipulation and creating reports)